Impact categories help us make actionable statements about how Greenhouse Gas (GHG) emissions influence the environment.

-Both the 15 categories and the parameters & indicators are all taken from the EN15804 (A1+A2) standard for LCAs in the construction sector.
+Both the 15 categories and the parameters & indicators are all taken from the EN15804 (A1+A2) standard for LCA’s in the construction sector.
 Other impact assessment methods (such as the PEF 3.0) exist as well, which use slightly different categories.
-However, the EN15804 gives a good general overview.
+However, the EN15804 +A2 gives a good general overview.

-Good to note: the EN15804 standard has been updated to EN15804 + A2 (2019) which has changed some of these impact categories below.
+Good to note: last year the EN15804 standard was updated to EN15804 + A2 (2019).
+This resulted in quite some other changes.
 Find these new adaptations here.